jdepreter/compiler/README.md

 This generates `llvm-[outputname].ll` and a matching `[outputname]` binary.
 The AST Tree can be viewed in `./output/output-[outputname].png`

+It also compiles the `.ll` file using clang and runs the binary.
+(Files that contain errors are not compiled)

 ### Testing
 `python run_tests.py` or `test.sh`

 NB: Om één of andere reden is na een enkele run van de tests soms `scope_1.txt` en `char_casting.txt` volledig corrupt en dus niet meer leesbaar door ons programma.
 Ondertussen kunnen we het niet meer reproduceren.

+The AST trees of the test files can be viewed at `./tests/output`.

+Also the `.ll` files are generated.
+They're compiled to binary using clang.
+And the binaries are executed.
+(Files that contain errors are not compiled)

 ### List of test files and contents